 A journey that takes you through all the stages and fields of an industry is always worth sharing.
 The Geotechnical Industry offers a wide variety of opportunities through various departments and expertise.
 Today, we look at the journey of Steve Billingham, the CEO of Rite Geosystem, Encardio Rite’s Subsidiary in the UK.

 Steve Billingham started his career in geotechnical instrumentation about 30 years ago, installing instrumentation worldwide on a wide range of projects.
 He then moved on to environmental monitoring and gas monitoring, looking at gasses such as methane, biogas renewable energies, NO2, Co2, etc. Recently, he has moved back to the geotechnical industry, working in the same department as he was at the start of his career.

 Steve fondly recalls how he started in the industry with a tempting newspaper advertisement.
 As the field promised worldwide travel, the thought of becoming an instrumentation technician seemed fascinating.
 From the technician to the CEO today, Steve has truly embraced every aspect of the industry through patience and hard work.
 However, there are no newspaper job calls today.
 The job market is online, with electronic CVs, databases, and search engines.

-Advising the younger aspiring crowd, Steve stresses the importance of physical meet and talk with industry professionals in the time of online media.
-“If you’re interested in joining this industry, go to exhibitions, some geotechnical exhibitions, construction exhibitions, and really get a good idea of what the company is doing and what the people do, and what roles are available,” emphasises Billingham.
+Advising the younger aspiring crowd, Steve stresses the importance of physical meetings and talking with industry professionals in the time of online media.
+“If you’re interested in joining this industry, go to exhibitions, some geotechnical exhibitions, construction exhibitions, and really get a good idea of what the company is doing and what the people do, and what roles are available,” emphasizes Billingham.
 He also adds to the importance of getting introductions and responses from the people in the industry.